 Frequently asked questions

-Is the Buckeye Advocates a partisan organization?
+Are the Buckeye Advocates a partisan program?

 Does the Buckeye Advocates program endorse candidates?

-How are the university’s legislative priorities determined?
+How are priorities determined?